erudinsky/Azure-Bicep-Workshop/Workshop/4-Prepare-database.md

 ## Lab 4 - PSQL configuration and the rest of infra deployment

-This is the fourth hands-on lab of this workshop and in includes several modules.
-In this module we will look into database.
+In this lab we will look into database.
+We will also deploy the rest of infra for our app since there are dependencies between resources and it's a great oportunity to learn how to work with outputs and references.

 ## Task 4.1: PosgreSQL for development (optionally)